Transport in Belgium: Air transport

 According to the 2009 CIA World Factbook, there are a total of 43 airports in Belgium, 27 of which have paved runways.
-Airplane passengers in Belgium can use 5 airports, the largest of which being the Brussels Airport.
-The other airports are the Ostend-Bruges International Airport, the Brussels-South Charleroi Airport, the Liège Airport and the Antwerp International Airport.
+Five airports have passenger flights; the largest of these is Brussels Airport.
+The other four are Ostend-Bruges International Airport, Brussels-South Charleroi Airport, Liège Airport and Antwerp International Airport.
 Other airports are military airports or small civil airports with no scheduled flights.
 Well-known military airports include the Melsbroek Air Base and the Beauvechain Air Base.

-The Belgian national airline used to be Sabena from 1923 to 2001, until it went into bankruptcy.
-A new Belgian airline named SN Brussels Airlines was subsequently founded by business man Étienne Davignon.
+The Belgian national airline was Sabena from 1923 to 2001, until it went into bankruptcy.
+A new Belgian airline named SN Brussels Airlines was then founded by businessman Étienne Davignon.
 The company was then renamed as Brussels Airlines in 2006.
-In 2016, Air Belgium was founded by Nicky Terzakis, former CEO of TNT Airways, with the goal of connecting Belgium offering long-haul flights.
+In 2016, Air Belgium was founded by Nicky Terzakis, former CEO of TNT Airways, with the goal of connecting Belgium, offering long-haul flights.
 In 2019, Brussels Airlines became a subsidiary of German airline Lufthansa.